jrgparkinson/mushy-layer/README.md

 $ doxygen
 ```

-You can also find a reasonably up to date version of the documentation online at [https://amr-softball.github.io/doc/html/index.html][], if you do not want to compile it yourself.
+A reasonably up to date version of the documentation can be found [online][https://amr-softball.github.io/doc/html/index.html], if you do not want to compile it yourself.
 The Classes section is particularly useful.

 ## Extra utilities
 This repository contains various other pieces of code for running simulations.